omega-gg/VBML/doc/timezone.md

 # [VBML](../README.md) Track

-This document is a listing of the available time zones for the track timezone property:
+This document is a listing of the available time zones for the `timezone` property:

 - Africa/Abidjan
 - Africa/Accra